-Also read: The Best Landing Page Builder Software
+Also read: The 11 Best Landing Page Builders

 If Google Ads works for your SaaS business, you simply need to rank organically (using search engine optimization) for those same keywords.

-Search engine optimization is—as it sounds—the process of optimizing your site and content for search engines such as Google.
+Search engine optimization is—as it sounds—the process of optimizing your site and content with SEO best practices for search engines such as Google.
 An SEO strategy can really accelerate lead generation for your business if it’s done correctly.